civitaspo/embulk-filter-distinct/README.md

 # Distinct filter plugin for Embulk

-filter return only distinct (different) records by columns you configured.
+filter returns distinct records by columns you configured.

 ## Overview